-- (b) The evaluation of the Training Report shall be done by the external examiner(s). - 16.
-The Training Report, will be submitted in the form specified as under: - a) The typing should be done on both sides of the paper (instead of single side printing) - The font size should be 12 with Times New Roman font. b) - c) The Training Report may be typed in 1.5 line spacing.
-But the References/Bibliography should be typed in single space. - d) The paper should be A-4 size. - Two copies meant for the purpose of evaluation may be bound in e) paper- and submitted to the approved authority. - 17 The comprehensive viva-voce for Training shall be conducted by a (a) Board of Examiners to be appointed by the Vice-Chancellor on the recommendation of the Chairman, UG Board of Studies of the University, consisting of the following members: - i) One Internal Faculty, nominated by the Director/Principal of the concerned Institute/College; - One External Examiners from the academic field: and ii) - iii) One Executive from reputed organizations.
+- e) Two copies meant for the purpose of evaluation may be bound in paper- and submitted to the approved authority. - 17 (a) The comprehensive viva-voce shall be conducted by a Board of Examiners to be appointed by the Vice-Chancellor on the recommendation of the Chairman, UG Board of Studies of the University, consisting of the following members: - i) One Internal Faculty, nominated by the Director/Principal of the concerned Institute/College; - ii) One External Examiners from the academic field; and - iii) One Executive from reputed organizations.